hyerim1212/fluid-mechanics-integral-to-differential/README.md

 * accelerating-nozzle analysis;
 * ninety-degree elbow force analysis;
 * pressure-force calculations;
-* wall and reaction-force calculations;
+* wall-force and reaction-force calculations;
+* error handling for invalid velocity vectors;
-* error handling for invalid velocity vectors and mass flow rates;
+* error handling for invalid mass flow rates;
 * separation of reusable momentum functions into `momentum_tool.py`.

-### Next step
+### Next Step

-Complete the remaining integral linear-momentum concepts and documentation, including more complex force contributions and moving or non-inertial control-volume considerations where applicable.
+The next step is to complete the remaining integral linear-momentum concepts and related documentation.

+This includes:

+* more complex force contributions;
+* nonuniform velocity distributions;
+* nonuniform pressure distributions;
+* moving control volumes;
+* non-inertial control-volume considerations, where applicable.

 The project will then proceed to integral energy analysis.

 ---